rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-printer-demo-user-notes.md

 ## Introduction

-This document relates to the Adaptive Printer Driver Printing Demonstration Software for Motorola mobile computers, version 2-18.
+This document relates to the Adaptive Printer Driver Printing Demonstration Software for Zebra mobile computers, version 2-18.

 This software is provided as a set of files suitable for use in mobile devices (terminals).
 It is intended to provide a simple demonstration of the Adaptive Printer Driver, in conjunction with almost any portable printer.
 Wired, and ‘cordless’ connections are supported, as well as directly-connected printers, such as the Zebra TR220 and O’Neil PrintPad.